peregilk/north-t5/README.md

 All models were trained on TPUs.
 The largest XXL model was trained on a TPU v4-64, the XL model on a TPU v4-16, and the rest on TPU v4-8.

 ## Formats
-The models are trained using the T5X library, and the original checkpoints are available.
-The T5X library is also well suited for doing additional finetuning or interference.
+The models are trained using the T5X library.
+The original checkpoints are available in T5X format and can be used for both finetuning or interference.
 The models is also converted to Transformers/HuggingFace.
 In this framework, the models are available both in Flax, PyTorch and TensorFlow format.

 ## Future
-I will continue to train and release additional models based on this framework.
-Contact me directly if you need other specific version for research projects.
+I will continue to train and release additional models to this set.
+What models that are added is dependent upon the feedback.

 ## Contact/About
 These models were trained by Per E Kummervold.
 Please contact me on per@capia.no.